Your Step-by-Step Travel Planning Guide

 Some destinations are incredible but tough for food, and that’s okay.
 The trick is to “sandwich” them between places with plenty of safe options.
 That way, you always have a breather built into your trip, and you’re never too far from a guaranteed meal that won’t make you sick.
 Ask yourself:

 Planning ahead doesn’t limit you, it simply helps you travel smarter.
-So keep an eye out for naturally safe options in these harder spots – recently in Matsumoto, Japan the locations I’d scouted were either closed for the New Year holiday, contained dairy or couldn’t accommodate my needs.
+So keep an eye out for naturally safe options in these harder spots – recently in Matsumoto, Japan (see the full Japan guide for where I recommend eating) the locations I’d scouted were either closed for the New Year holiday, contained dairy or couldn’t accommodate my needs.
 However I found a cute bar that amongst other things had sausages and he also made a mean cocktail.
 Just what I needed before checking out the castle lights.

 With your route taking shape, Step 3 helps you understand what eating safely actually looks like at each stop, because “gluten free” doesn’t mean the same thing everywhere.